Jim Winkle's Personal Home Page

 Phone: 2 5 9 - 1 8 1 2

 Cell: 3 3 4 - 7 2 5 1

 Interests and Activities

-For 18 years, I managed a computing service for researchers and sometimes taught obscure computer courses (Perl, UNIX).
-Now I design and implement software tools to help us have more reliable computing services (including Loggle, a search engine for log files).
+For the first 18 years, I managed a computing service for researchers and sometimes taught obscure computer courses (Perl, UNIX).
+Then I designed and implemented software tools to help us have more reliable computing services.
+Here's my slightly modified retirement letter for more info.